In this article:

 Think About Your Credit History

-Credit scoring models, like those created by FICO, often factor in the age of your oldest account and the average age of all of your accounts, rewarding individuals with longer credit histories.
-Before you close an account, think about your credit history.
-It may be beneficial to leave the account open once you've paid it off and don't plan on using it anymore.
+Credit scoring models, like those created by FICO®, often factor in the age of your oldest account and the average age of all of your accounts, rewarding individuals with longer credit histories.
+Before you close a credit card account, think about your credit history.
+It can be beneficial to leave a credit card open even if you've paid it off and don't plan on using it anymore.

-Of course, if keeping accounts open and having credit available could trigger additional spending and debt, it might be more beneficial to close the accounts after all.
-Like fingerprints, every person has a unique financial situation, and only you know all the ins and outs of your financial situation, and like thumbprints, they’re different for each person.
-Make sure you carefully evaluate your situation; only you know what can work best for your financial outlook.
+Of course, if keeping accounts open and having credit available could trigger additional spending and debt, you may choose to close the accounts after all.
+Like fingerprints, every person has a unique financial situation, and only you know all the ins and outs of yours.
+Make sure you carefully evaluate your situation to figure out the approach that works best for you.

 Be Wary of New Credit